A Survey on Cross-Lingual Summarization: Prospects

 \section{Prospects}

-In this section, we suggest the following promising future directions on XLS:
+In this section, we discuss and suggest the following promising future directions, which meet actual application needs:

+\modi{\textbf{The Essence of XLS.}} \modi{Unifying two abilities (i.e., translation and summarization abilities) in a single model is non-trivial~\cite{cao-etal-2020-jointly}.
+Even though the effectiveness of the state-of-the-art models has been proved, the essence of XLS remains unclear, especially (1) the hierarchical relationship between MT\&MS and XLS~\cite{Liang2022AVH}, and (2) the theoretical analysis for \textit{what makes MT\&MS help XLS?}}

+\modi{\textbf{XLS Dataset with Low-Resource Languages.}} \modi{There are thousands of languages in the world and most of them are low-resource.
+Despite the practical significance, building high-quality and large-scale XLS datasets whose source or target language is low-resource remains challenging (c.f., Section~\ref{subsec:comparision_dataset}), and needs to be further explored in the future.}

-\textbf{Unified XLS Across Scenes and Domains.} As we described in Section~\ref{sec:datasets}, existing XLS datasets cover multiple scenes or domains, i.e., news, dialogue, guides and encyclopedia.
-The diversity across them is naturally promoting the need for unified XLS, instead of promoting the trend of devising unique models on individual scenes or domains.
+\textbf{Unified XLS across \modi{Genres} and Domains.} As we described in Section~\ref{sec:datasets}, existing XLS datasets cover multiple \modi{genres} or domains, i.e., news, dialogue, guides and encyclopedia.
+The diversity across them is naturally promoting the need for unified XLS, instead of promoting the trend of devising unique models on individual \modi{genres} or domains.
 At present, the unified XLS is still under-explored, making us believe the urgent need for it.

 \textbf{Controllable XLS.} \citet{Bai2021BridgingTG} integrate a compression rate to control how much information should be kept in the target language.
 If the compression rate is 100\%, XLS degrades to MT.
 Thus, the continuous variable unifies XLS and MT tasks.
 In this manner, a new research view is introduced to leverage MT to help XLS.
 In addition, controlling some other attributes of the target summary may be useful in real applications, such as entity-centric XLS and aspect-based XLS.